tusharchutani/polaris-react/src/components/Loading/README.md

 ## Required components

-The loading component must be wrapped in the [frame](/components/structure/frame) component.
+The loading component must be wrapped in the [frame](/components/structure/frame) component unless used in an embedded application.

 ---